How I came to regularly watch Anime (since you asked).

 -- all links are internal to anime-planet, you will not be projected off-site.

 If you were to ask me when I started watching anime, the proper answer would be "since I was four".
-However, if it's a matter of when I actually decided to make it my prime source of entertainment, the answer would be around 2006.
+However, if it's a matter of when I actually decided to make it a prime source of entertainment, the answer would be around 2006.

 You see, anime here was widely broadcast as Saturday morning cartoons in the form of Goldorak, Capitaine Flam, Mystérieuses cités d'or, Belle & Sebastien, Remi, Captain Harlock, Kerokko Demetan and many other imported Japanese series.
 This was a standard staple and I, as a result had little interest for things like G.I.
 Joe, Cops or any other flavor of cartoons where emotions other than anger did not play a factor in the interaction of characters.